 Yes, by using TalkButton’s hotkeys.
 The TalkButton toolbar is invisible in focus view.
 TALK, Pause, Rewind, Fast-forward, Highlighting, Auto-scrolling, Voices, etc., can be accessed using the configurable hotkeys.
 Auto-scrolling of spoken text does not function in this view.

 Can I install other voices and use them with TalkButton?

 Yes.
 There are companies that create and sell Mac voices.
-TalkButton can use almost any compatible voice installed on your Mac. (left to right languages only).
+TalkButton can use almost any compatible voice installed on your Mac.
 TalkButton has been successfully tested with voices from Acapela and others.
+Right to left languages may have trouble with highlighting which only moves from left to right.
 During the trial period, voices from other distributors can be verified for their compatibility.

 Why should I check the box besides a voice in TalkButton’s voice list?

-For ease of use, checked voices appear in TalkButton’s voice menus.
-Instead of choosing from a long unwieldy list of voices in a multitude of languages, only checked voices will be listed.
+For ease of use, only checked voices appear in TalkButton’s favorite voice menu.
+Instead of choosing from a long unwieldy list of voices in a multitude of languages, only checked voices are listed.

 Does TalkButton work on the PC or work with Microsoft Word for Windows?

 No. For the moment, TalkButton only works on Macintosh Computers running OS X 10.9 to macOS 10.14, using Microsoft Word for Mac installed as part of Office 2011, 2016 or 2019.
 Contact support for TalkButton for Mac OX 10.7 or 10.8 (Lion and Mountain Lion).